 Beyond this, it’s easier for team members to commit time theft if you’re using a manual system, lying about when they clock in or clock out to drain money from your bottom line.
 Even if they’re not stealing from you intentionally, there’s always human error to account for as well.
 From clock in to your transferring the data at the end of the pay period, there’s always a chance for you to accidentally miss a major error by the time its passed approval.

-Traditional punch clocks can make legal compliance a lot more complicated.
+Traditional punch clocks can also make legal compliance a lot more complicated.
 To remain compliant with the FSLA, you need to keep employees time cards for at least two years after they’ve left your business.
 It is vital to keep this information on file in the event someone files a complaint against you for something such as failing to pay overtime.
 If you don’t keep these records, you may be liable not only for the unpaid overtime, but you will also receive a fine from the Department of Labor for failing to keep employee time card records.

 Your best option is to keep electronic time cards, so there is an audit trail.
 Not only do electronic records take up a lot less space, but you also don’t have to worry about damage from fires, flooding, or any other natural disaster that could wipe out your time card records.

 Probably one of the most significant disadvantages of using a manual work hours tracker is the fact that they don’t offer any security.
 With traditional punch clocks, you are not able to prevent buddy punching, which is where an employee clocks time for another employee.
 You aren’t provided with any additional data beyond the timestamp, so unless you have a manager or another employee keeping an eye out, you can run the risk of an employee punching time for another or even accidentally punching the wrong time.